vanessaWhitehead/ds202-vanessa-whitehead/README.md

-# ds202-vanessa-whitehead
+# ode to an academic advisor
 a repository for ds 202

-hello world ode to an academic advisor
+hello world

 - first
 - second